SRK hilariously asks son Aryan 'is that grey T-shirt mine?' in photoshoot pic

 SRK hilariously asks son Aryan ‘is that grey T-shirt mine?’ in photoshoot pic

+Mumbai: Bollywood superstar Shah Rukh Khan dropped the most epic comment on his son Aryan Khan’s latest pictures from a photoshoot.

-Bollywood star Shahrukh Khan’s son, Aryan Khan, recently shared a few pictures from a photoshoot on Instagram, where he sported casual outfits.
+Aryan recently shared a few pictures from a photoshoot on Instagram, where he sported casual outfits.
 In one picture, Aryan is sporting a grey t-shirt paired with black track pants and a yellow jacket.
-However, it was SRK and Aryan’s comment exchange that caught the eye of many.
+However, it was Shah Rukh and Aryan’s comment exchange that caught the eye of many.

 Shah Rukh wrote: “Looking really good!!…and as they say, that whatever is silent in the father….speaks in the son.”